pollfish/docs/ios.md

 2. Run **pod install** on the command line to install  Pollfish cocoapod.
 3. Call init function of Pollfish in the App’s Delegate
 4. Set to **Release mode** and release in AppStore
-5. Update your privacy policy
+5. Update your Privacy Policy both in the app and on AppStore Connect
 6. Request your account to get verified from Pollfish Dashboard
 <br/>
 > **Requirements:** Pollfish framework works with iOS version 9.0+ and XCode9+.